Flat-band many-body localization and ergodicity breaking in the Creutz ladder: Numerical studies

-It is interesting to observe that in the vicinity $\mu\sim 6$, $\langle {\rm IPR}\rangle$ decreases in the flat-band system, as shown in the inset of Fig.~\ref{Fig3} (a).
-This behavior is in good agreement with the result of the LSA presented in Fig.~\ref{Fig2} (a).
+It is interesting to observe that in the vicinity $\mu\sim 6$, $\langle {\rm IPR}\rangle$ decreases in the flat-band system, as shown in the inset of Fig.~\ref{Fig4} (a).
+This behavior is in good agreement with the results of the LSA presented in Fig.~\ref{Fig2} (a) and the LSR in Fig.~\ref{LSA_r}.
 In fact for $\mu=6$, the LSA of the flat-band shows a GUE-like behavior.
-Again this behavior of $\langle {\rm IPR}\rangle$ is an evidence of the crossover.
+Again this behavior of $\langle {\rm IPR}\rangle$ is an evidence of the crossover, and we estimate $\mu_c\sim 6$.

 As our main concern is the MBL state in the flat-band, we study the interacting cases with finite $V$'s.
 Calculations of the IPR for the case, $V=1$, are shown in Fig.~\ref{Fig2} (b).
 We find that the value of $\langle {\rm IPR}\rangle$ of the flat-band increases in the weak-disorder regime compared with the $V=0$ case, and it again decreases considerably near $\mu\sim 6$ as in the $V=0$ case.
 We investigated cases for other values of $V$ and found similar behavior of $\langle {\rm IPR}\rangle$.
-We, therefore, conclude that {\em MBL exists in the flat-band Creutz ladder model in the weak-disorder regime, reflecting the flat-band structure.
+We therefore conclude that {\em MBL exists in the flat-band Creutz ladder model in the weak-disorder regime, reflecting the flat-band structure.
 Moreover, a crossover from flat-band MBL to disorder-induced MBL takes place as the disorder increases}.
 This is one of the main conclusions of this work.
+In Sec.~\ref{DLL}, we shall give a physical picture of the above crossover that is obtained by calculating energy-resolved localization lengths.